How to Deal with Child Custody in Divorce

 - How any issues relating to their health should be addressed

-This is best done through a process known as Mediation, and one of our Divorce Solicitors can be present if you wish to make the agreement legally binding.
+This is best done through a process known as Mediation, and one of our Family Solicitors can be present if you wish to make the agreement legally binding.
 At the same time, you can also agree on child maintenance, but this can also be done separately.

 Child Arrangement Order